Skip to content

 One of the masks made by Gertrud Leistikow for a dance performance. photo: Maarten Baanders

 The exhibition reveals the image of a highly versatile and innovative artist.
 Leistikow was not only a dancer, she had attended art school, painted and made designs.
 She also made the costumes and masks used in her choreographies herself.
-The photographs, posters and other visual material in the exhibition obviously show only still images, but it is clear from the passionate poses, masks and other props that Leistikow recognised no boundaries.
+The photographs, posters and other visual material in the exhibition obviously show only still images, but the passionate poses, masks and other props show that Leistikow recognised no boundaries.
 The whole thing seriously raises the question of whether Leistikow was not as significant to modern dance as the other dance innovators of her time.
 But then again, perhaps it is not wise to live in the Netherlands in order to become truly famous.
 Leistikow also performed outside our country, certainly in the beginning with much more success than here.

 Two paintings of Gertrud Leistikow by Jan Sluijters